 The next step will be to create a demand letter.
-This letter is used to convince the defendant to comply with the plaintiff’s demands.
-For example, it could be used to demand the defendant pay an invoice in full.
-The benefits of settling it before a lawsuit is issued are monetary: lawsuits are expensive on both sides.
+This letter attempts to convince the defendant to comply with the plaintiff’s demands.
+For example, it could demand the defendant pay an invoice in full.
+The benefits of settling it before a lawsuit goes forth are monetary: in short, lawsuits are costly for both sides.

 Alternative Dispute Resolution

-The next step before a full-blown lawsuit is Alternative Dispute Resolution (ADR), which is conducted in front of an independent attorney or a panel.
+The next step before a full-blown lawsuit is Alternative Dispute Resolution (ADR).
+An ADR takes place in front of an independent attorney or a panel.
 It is much cheaper than a trial.
 The mediator will then work out a settlement.

-The next step, fi the issue hasn’t been resolved, is the lawsuit.
+The next step, if the issue hasn’t been resolved, is the lawsuit.

 Once a lawsuit is filed the discovery period begins, where both parties exchange evidence.